Meet the Indiana AEYC Staff

 Rachael Arthur joined Indiana AEYC as a T.E.A.C.H.
 Early Childhood® INDIANA Professional Development Advisor in 2016.
 Rachael has been in the field of Early Care and Education for over 10 years as a Teacher and a Director.
 She holds a bachelor degree from Indiana State University in Child Development and Family Life.

-Sharon Dunlevy, T.E.A.C.H.
-Early Childhood® INDIANA Professional Development Advisor
+T.E.A.C.H.
+Early Childhood® INDIANA Bachelor’s and Special Projects Advisor

 Angie Pickel, T.E.A.C.H.
-Early Childhood® INDIANA Professional Development Advisor
+Early Childhood® INDIANA Project Assistant

 Angie Pickel serves as a regional T.E.A.C.H.
-Early Childhood® INDIANA Professional Development Advisor at Indiana AEYC, serving counties in the state’s eastern regions.
+Early Childhood® INDIANA Projecct Assistant at Indiana AEYC, serving counties in the state’s eastern regions.
+Angie previously served as a Professional Development Advisor.
 Angie holds a Bachelor of Science degree in Elementary Education with a Kindergarten endorsement from the University of Southern Indiana.
 Previously she taught kindergarten for three years and then served as a preschool director for seven years, during which time she helped the center reach Level 4 in Paths to QUALITY™ and become nationally accredited.
 Angie’s enthusiasm and energy are evident in her daily work with educators seeking career enrichment.

 Lindsay Philpott, T.E.A.C.H.
 Early Childhood® INDIANA Professional Development Advisor